Zinoex/IntervalMDP.jl/docs/src/algorithms.md

 # Algorithms

+!!! todo
+    Write about floating point precision and rational types.

 To simplify the dicussion on the algorithmic choices, we will assume that the goal is to compute the maximizing pessimistic probability of reaching a set of states ``G``, that is,

 ```math